-Three books have been ordered for the course:
+Five books (four required, one recommended), have been ordered for the course through UVM’s bookstore:

-Assignments: class participation (including demonstrating that you’ve done assigned readings), is required and counts for ~15% of your grade.
-You will also present an author overview to the class (~20%), and write a research paper with multiple components (~65%).
-There are likely to be other short assignments during the semester as well.
+Assignments: class participation is required and counts for 10% of your grade.
+You will also turn in reading journals (10%) weekly, present an author overview to the class (10%), write a semiotic analysis (10%), and write a research paper with multiple components (60%).
+There may be other short assignments during the semester as well.
 I am usually happy to be flexible with deadlines if you notify me one week in advance; if you notify me later than that, I won't be.
 All assignments must be completed to pass the course.